mikejonestechno/bitburner-scripts/docs/08gameplay.md

 Although _foodnstuff_ has highest hack rates at the start it also has the lowest grow factor and lowest max money (excluding n00dles) that I expect other servers will quickly become more profitable taking grow and weaken into consideration.

-My start strategy will be to optimze RAM and maximize hack speed towards $700k, but change strategy and devise a function to evaluate grow and weaken targets from $701k.
+My start strategy will be to optimize RAM and maximize hack speed towards $700k, but change strategy and devise a function to evaluate grow and weaken targets from $701k.

 ## 👮 Hack, Grow, Weaken Security